 Admissions committees meet regularly throughout the application cycle and offer interviews to students with completed applications.
 Completing your applications early will certainly increase your chances of being interviewed early in the cycle.
 However, even if your applications are finished early, invitations to interviews can come at any point in the cycle, which runs roughly from September through early April.
 Early decision candidates will be among the first to receive offers for interviews from medical schools, because their admissions decisions must be made by October 1.

 Some students are put on hold and not offered interviews immediately.
 This status can persist for a long time and, understandably, can be difficult to cope with.
 Schools vary considerably in their practices regarding notification of applicants on hold.
 It is best not to call admissions offices numerous times or on a weekly basis about your status.
 Although waiting is challenging, you can jeopardize your candidacy by constantly calling about your position on a list.
 A legitimate reason to call is if an admission committee clearly indicated that there is a missing application element that requires action on your part.

 Be sure to prepare for your interviews!
-CareerLAB offers practice interviews, including the newly-adopted Interview Stream program, which allows you to review your recorded interview.
+CareerLAB offers practice interviews, including a newly-adopted Practice Interview module which allows you to review your recorded interview.
+Log into the Job and Internship Board to access it.
+A great number of health profession school questions will be available during the first weeks of November.
 When you receive an invitation for an interview, be sure you know when, where, and at what time it will take place.
 If you are unfamiliar with the area, be sure to leave enough time to find the school, find the building where your interview will take place, and then find parking and walk back to the interview site.
 These little details can eat up much time quickly and cause you to arrive late for your interview.

 Dress formally and conservatively for your interview.
 CareerLAB can help you identify appropriate attire; they can even vet a particular outfit for you!
 If you do not own an appropriate set of clothing, this might be a good time to update your wardrobe!